 Belyaev and Trut’s experiment to ‘jump-start’ evolution and to domesticate foxes has been hailed as a “landmark experiment,” “one of the world’s most important animal studies,” and “one of the most influential biological studies ever” by a range of notable scholars.
 In their book, Trut and Dugatkin tell the story of the adventure, science, politics, and love behind the now 60-year old and still ongoing study.
 They take the reader inside the path-breaking experiment in the midst of the brutal winters of Siberia to reveal how scientific history was made and continues to be made today.
 To date, fifty-six generations of foxes have been domesticated, and we continue to learn significant lessons from them about the genetic and behavioral evolution of domesticated animals.
 How to Tame a Fox offers an incredible tale of scientists at work, while also celebrating the deep attachments that have brought humans and animals together throughout time.

 In addition to his books, Lee Dugatkin has published over a hundred scientific articles on the evolution of behavior.
 His research has drawn considerable media attention over the years, garnering full-length articles in The New York Times, The Washington Post, The Manchester Guardian, The Globe and Mail, Discovery Magazine, Scientific American, Nature, Science, BioScience, Science News and dozens of other newspapers, magazines and journals across the world.
 Dr. Dugatkin is a contributing author to Scientific American, The New Scientist, Newsday, Cerebrum, BioScience, and The Wilson Quarterly, and between 1996-2003, he contributed more than 80 science columns to the Louisville Courier Journal newspaper.

-Sponsored by the College of Science and the Department of Biological Sciences.
+Sponsored by the College of Science, the Department of Biological Sciences and the Honors Program.